Alex Verdugo Player Props: Red Sox vs. Athletics

 Alex Verdugo At The Plate

-- Verdugo is batting .287 with 26 doubles, four triples, six home runs and 31 walks.
+- Verdugo has an OPS of .817, fueled by an OBP of .360 and a team-best slugging percentage of .457 this season.

-- Among the qualifying hitters in MLB, he ranks 18th in batting average, 32nd in on-base percentage, and 61st in slugging.
+- He ranks 16th in batting average, 30th in on base percentage, and 52nd in slugging among the qualified hitters in MLB.

-- He has homered in 7.5% of his games this season, and 1.7% of his chances at the plate.
+- In 8.6% of his games this season, he has hit a long ball, and 1.9% of his trips to the plate.

-- Verdugo has driven in a run in 26 games this year (32.5%), including seven games with more than one RBI (8.8%).
-He has also driven in three or more of his team's runs in two contests.
+- Verdugo has an RBI in 27 of 81 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.